aws/s2n-tls/tests/fuzz/Readme.md

 3. If a Positive Fuzz test, it should have a non-empty corpus directory with inputs that have a relatively high branch coverage.
 4. Have a function `int LLVMFuzzerInitialize(const uint8_t *buf, size_t len)` that will perform any initialization that will be run only once at startup.
 5. Have a function `int LLVMFuzzerTestOneInput(const uint8_t *buf, size_t len)` that will pass `buf` to one of s2n's API's

+## Fuzz Test Coverage
+To generate coverage reports for fuzz tests, simply set the FUZZ_COVERAGE environment variable to any non-null value and run `make fuzz`.
+This will report the target function coverage and overall S2N coverage when running the tests.
+In order to define target functions for a fuzz test, simply add the following line to your fuzz test below the copyright notice:

+> /* Target Functions: function1 function2 function3 */

+As the tests run, more detailed coverage reports are placed in the following directory:

+> s2n/coverage/fuzz

+Each test outputs an HTML file which displays line by line coverage statistics and a .txt report which gives per-function coverage statistics in human-readable ASCII.
+After all fuzz tests have ran, a matching pair of coverage reports is generated for the total coverage of S2N by the entire set of tests performed.

 ## Fuzz Test Directory Structure
 For a test with name `$TEST_NAME`, its files should be laid out with the following structure: